sentientboat/Project2_DataStructures/5_Blockchain-Explanation.md

-To be honest, I am a bit unclear on how the blockchain works.
-SO here is what I intended to implement:
+Implemented a simple linked list.
+THe last node is kept at the head of the list, and each node stores it's hash and the previous node's.
-The chain starts with a dummy block.
-With a previous hash of "0" The "previous hash" is used to point to the previous block, I implemented this using a dictionary To print the whole chain  we just traverse the whole chain as if it was a linked list but using hashes in a dict instead of pointers.
+Everything is pretty straightforward.
+O(n) complexity where n is the number of nodes to be appended, O(n) also for printing the list.

-I can't think of any limit cases, other than creating two blocks with the same info at the same time, which would give the same hash.
-I prevent this by forcing the script to sleep after adding a node
+I can't think of any limit cases, nodes can be appended ad infinitum and since we are only ever printing the list it's hard to find any malfunctions.